itsqianatompkins/tech-saas-gaming-analysis/README.md

 Together, these relationships create a unified view of revenue, customers, marketing, and fulfillment performance.

-Before beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
+Before beginning the analysis, various checks were conducted for quality control and to familiarize myself with the datasets.
 The SQL queries utilized to inspect and perform quality checks can be found (here).

 # Executive Summary